moderntribe/square-one/docs/setup/new-project.md

 git branch server/production
 ```

+## SquareOne Local <a name="squareone-local"></a>

+SquareOne Local is broken into two parts, the Global Containers (DNS, SSL, SQL management for all SquareOne Projects) and the Local containers for this specific project (HTTP, Cache, Search, etc.).
+We've build in everything you need for a distributable development environment.

+Notes:
+* Local containers will NOT work if the Global containers are not running.
+* You can start the global containers from ANY squareOne install, but it's recommended to have a separate squareOne installation for starting/stopping the global containers.
+This way your SSL certs are all installed in the same installation.

 #### Configure Dev Domain & SSL

 1. Setup dev domain: Choose a `.tribe` dev domain like `mysite.tribe` Update `VIRTUAL_HOST` this domain in the `/dev/docker/docker-compose.yml`.